What do banks do?

 arrow

 Retail banks are an important source of credit for people.
 They give you money in the form of loans, credit cards and mortgages, to buy big things like houses and cars.
-Credit is an important because it helps the economy to grow.
+Credit is important because it helps the economy to grow.

 arrow

-Anti-Money Laundering is about understanding and recognising the techniques criminals will use to gain benefit from the money they make from their crimes.
+AML is about understanding and recognising the techniques criminals will use to gain benefit from the money they make from their crimes.

 Is Retail Banking right for you?

-What is Technology in Banking?
+What is Technology, Data & Innovation (TDI) in Banking?

 The right technology can give one bank the edge over the competition and plays a big part in compliance with regulations that continue to evolve.
-It’s now less to do with IT support, but rather about emerging trends set to transform the industry like Blockchain and AI, and the increasing significance of the Cloud.
+It’s now less to do with IT support, and rather about emerging trends set to transform the industry like Blockchain and AI, and the increasing significance of the Cloud.
 That’s why institutions invest vast sums in tech and employ tens of thousands of people to develop and maintain it.
+It’s most evident on the trading floor, where it makes trades faster, more competitive, and more profitable, but technology, and making technology better, is crucial to every part of a bank.

 What would you like to see?